imkanghan/crowd-counting/README.md

 	  journal={arXiv preprint arXiv:1706.03686},
 	  year={2017}
 	}

+### Prepare

+0. Downloading data at https://www.dropbox.com/sh/garodovussfijta/AAABTgM_Ut19Be4kGzHqf6MUa?dl=0 and put it at the root folder of the project.
+0. Compiling the MRF code by running testMRF.m in MRF folder.

 ### Evalute

 You can direct evalute the model's performance by running EvaluteUCF.m or EvaluateSHT.m using predicted patches' count.
 This process will apply Markov Random Field and get the global count.

-0. Compiling the MRF code by running testMRF.m in MRF folder.
-0. Running EvaluteUCF.m or EvaluateSHT.m.

 ### Training a new model
 If you want to train a new regress model, follow these steps: